-Q76.
+Q80.
 Do SPPICAVs and SPPICAV subsidiaries benefit from any tax benefits upon an acquisition?

 Yes, in the case where a SPPICAV (or a SPPICAV subsidiary) acquires securities in an SPI subject to CIT from a foreign seller and the capital gain generated by the latter is not taxable in France (in accordance with the provisions of the applicable tax treaty) or abroad (in accordance with foreign domestic law).
-In such situations (which should become less common following the entry into force of the new France-Luxembourg tax treaty), after its acquisition by the SPPICAV (or the SPPICAV subsidiary), the SPI subject to CIT may opt for the CIT exemption regime applicable to SIICs.
-It will have to pay the 19% exit tax, in equal instalments over four years, on the unrealised capital gains on its real estate assets.
-In other words, a SPPICAV that acquires securities in an SPI subject to CIT has the capacity to manage the unrealised taxation of the acquired company at the reduced rate of 19% and not at the ordinary rate (33.33% or 34.43% if the social security tax of 3.3% is applicable).
+In this situation (which should become less common), after its acquisition by the SPPICAV (or the SPPICAV subsidiary), the SPI subject to CIT may opt for the CIT exemption regime applicable to SIICs.
+It will then have to pay the 19% exit tax, in equal instalments over four years, on the unrealised capital gains on its real estate assets.
+In other words, a SPPICAV that acquires securities in an SPI subject to CIT has the capacity to manage the unrealised taxation of the acquired company at the reduced rate of 19% and not at the ordinary rate (currently 33.33% or 34.43% if the social security tax of 3.3% is applicable).

-Q77.
+Q81.
 Can a SPPICAV subsidiary that has opted for the SIIC regime operate in a sector that is subject to CIT?